Principle Ten: Anti-Corruption

 • Reputational risks: companies whose policies and practices fail to meet high ethical standards, or that take a relaxed attitude toward compliance with laws, are exposed to serious reputational risks.
 Often it is enough to be accused of malpractice for a company’s reputation to be damaged even if a court subsequently determines the contrary;

-• Financial costs: there is clear evidence that many countries lose close to $1 trillion due to fraud, corruption and shady business transactions and in certain cases, corruption can cost a country up to 17% of its GDP, according to the UN Development Programme in 2014.
+• Financial costs: there is clear evidence that many countries lose close to $1 trillion due to fraud, corruption and shady business transactions.
 This undermines business performance and diverts public resources from legitimate sustainable development;

 What can companies do?